wikczerski/whaletui/docs/docs/concepts/images.md

 ### Keyboard Shortcuts

 - `:images` - Switch to Images view
-- `p` - Pull new image (TBD - may not be implemented yet)
-- `b` - Build image from Dockerfile (TBD - may not be implemented yet)
-- `t` - Tag image (TBD - may not be implemented yet)
-- `r` - Remove image (TBD - may not be implemented yet)
 - `Enter` - View image details

-> **Note**: Some features marked as TBD (To Be Determined) may not be fully implemented in the current version of WhaleTUI.
-Check the latest release notes for current feature availability.
+- `i` - Inspect image details
+- `ESC` - Close modal or go back

+> **Note**: Image management in WhaleTUI currently focuses on viewing and inspecting images.
+For pulling, building, tagging, and removing images, use the Docker CLI directly.

-### Context Menus
+### Available Actions

 Use keyboard shortcuts and navigation for quick access to:
-- Container creation
-- Image inspection
+- Image inspection and details
-- Tag management
-- Removal options
-- Export/import functions
+- Viewing image information
+- Container creation (via Docker CLI)

 ## Next Steps